Global oil demand picks up but still lags rising supply - IEA

 Assuming no change in OPEC output for the rest of the year, the IEA said it expected a small increase in OECD inventories in the first quarter of 2018 with declines after that.

-The agency said it expected supply from non-OPEC nations to grow by 1.8 million bpd in 2018 to 97.9 million bpd, led by the United States, where crude output was forecast to rise by 1.3 million bpd in 2018 to more than 11 million bpd by the end of the year.
+The agency said it expected supply from non-OPEC nations to grow by 1.8 million bpd in 2018 to 59.9 million bpd, led by the United States, where crude output was forecast to rise by 1.3 million bpd during 2018 to more than 11 million bpd by the end of the year.

+OPEC crude output fell in February to 32.1 million bpd, led by Venezuela and the United Arab Emirates.

+The IEA raised its estimate for demand for OPEC oil to 32.4 million bpd for 2018 from last month's forecast of 32.3 million bpd.

 (Reporting by Amanda Cooper; Editing by Edmund Blair)